-- □ I deny permission for my child to use and access the Internet at school. - I deny permission for the Board to transmit "live" images of my child (as part of a group) over the Internet via a web cam through distance learning opportunities using Skype and similar technologies.

-Additionally, I accept responsibility for communicating this decision to my child.

-Parent/Guardian's Signature: Date: ------------------------------ -- -------

-Student's Signature: \\\\\ Date: \\\\\

-Opt-out forms for students under the age of eighteen (18) must include both parent and student signatures.

-Ref Board Policy # 7540.03 Rev. 2/6/2012 CRT Ref Student Handbook
+may be really on the internet a ina mereby request are renorming.
+I deny permission for the ny child to use and access the Interpretation he Board to transmit "live" images web cam through distance learning Additionally, I accept responsib oility for communicating this decis ion to my child.
+Parent/Guardian's Signature: Date: Student's Signature: Date: Opt-out forms for students und signatures. er the age of eighteen (18) must include both parent and student Ref Board Policy # 7540.03 Rev. 2/6/2012 CRT

-WESTERVILLE CITY SCHOOLS HIGH SCHOOL POLICIES AND PROCEDURES AND PROGRAMS Board Approved
+WESTERVILLE CITY SCHOOLS MIDDLE SCHOOL POLICIES AND PROCEDURES AND PROGRAMS Board Approved